Enrichment

 Athletics Carnival Pre-Events

-Students can now sign up for the athletics pre-events 400m, 800m, 1500m & high jump through Moodle.
+Students can now sign up for the athletics pre-events 400m, 800m, 1500m & high jump through Compass.
 ONLY students that have registered have permission to attend the events listed below.

 Further information regarding the carnival on Tuesday, May 27 (Week 5), will be published in the Week 4 newsletter.